T-Pau/fast-ninja/README.md

 Fast Ninja is a minimalist frontend for the [Ninja](https://ninja-build.org) build system to allow it to be used directly.

-## Building Accelerate
+## Building Fast Ninja

 Fast Ninja is written in C++20 and should run on any modern platform.
-It also comes with an extensive test suite.
+It will also come with an extensive test suite.

 To build it, you need a C++20 compiler and [cmake](https://cmake.org).
 To run the tests, you need [Python](https://www.python.org) and [nihtest](https://github.com/nih-at/nihtest).